ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Unmanage
 -----------------------------------------------------

-A device can send this request when it no longer needs to be managed.
+A device can call unmanage() method when it no longer needs to be managed.
 The Internet of Things Foundation will no longer send new device management requests to this device and all device management requests from this device will be rejected other than a **Manage device** request.

 .. code:: java

 	dmClient.unmanage();

+Refer to the `documenation<https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/manage.html>`__ for more information about the manage operation.

 Location Update
 -----------------------------------------------------